• About

 • Lebanese zucchini (calabaza squash): Lebanese zucchini is the main ingredient for kousa mahshi, and in the U.S. it's also known as calabaza squash, or Mexican squash.
 Mexican squash is light green and different from yellow squash are dark green zucchini.
 Small to medium-sized zucchini is better than the larger ones.
 Coring is quite a difficult task and it requires a zucchini corer.
 I recommend watching how to core zucchini.
 That's how I learned 🙂 And remember, practice makes perfect.

 • Short grain rice: This is also known as Egyptian rice or Calrose rice.
-Make sure you use this kind and not long grain because short grain rice binds together better.
+Make sure you use this kind and not long-grain rice because short-grain rice binds together better.

 • Minced meat: Ground beef, ground lamb, or a mix of both works great.
 I prefer minced meat with about 80-90% lean.